Financial Assistance for Pregnant Mothers | 23 Resources

 Pregnant mothers who are unemployed might qualify for the Low-Income Energy Assistance Program (LIHEAP).
 LIHEAP grant money seeks to lower home heating and cooling costs through bill payment help and energy-saving home repairs.

-Find a local LIHEAP provider by starting at this government webpage.
+Find a local LIHEAP provider on this government webpage.

 College Grants